 Then star nor sun shall waken, Nor any change of light: Nor sound of waters shaken, Nor any sound or sight: Nor wintry leaves nor vernal, Nor days nor things diurnal; Only the sleep eternal In an eternal night.

-While the majority of Christians believe that you go to either Heaven or Hell, a growing number of Christians believe in Conditional Immortality, also called Conditionalism or Annihilationism.
+While the majority of Christians believe that you go to either Heaven or Hell (and occasionally Purgatory), a growing number of Christians believe in Conditional Immortality, also called Conditionalism or Annihilationism.
 Conditionalists hold that everlasting life is a gift from God, and therefore the final punishment of the unrighteous will be death.
 The Bible distinguishes between two states of death: Sheol or Hades, the common grave of mankind, and Gehenna, a "second death" from which there is no hope of coming back, though some translations conflate both concepts as "hell".
 The Bible repeatedly mentions how the consequences of sin is death (Romans 6:23), humans will naturally return to dust (Genesis 3:19), God can destroy both body and soul in Gehenna (Matthew 10:28), and everlasting life is God's gift to the righteous through his son Jesus (John 3:16).
 Conditionalists also tend to reference Genesis in how we were banned from everlasting life as a result of sin, but God offered it back (He never offered Fluffy Cloud Heaven) through Jesus, so, if we were immortal in the first place there would never be a necessity for such an elaborate scheme to reacquire everlasting life.
 The idea of conditional immortality is also helpful in Christian Apologetics, since so many are repulsed by the Disproportionate Retribution inherent in the Eternal Conscious Torment view of Hell.

 Conditionalists include some evangelical Christians, as well as certain denominations (sometimes called sects or cults by other Christians) such as the Seventh-Day Adventists and Jehovah's Witnesses.
 They reason from these and other scriptures that there is no Hell or afterlife.
 They believe that when you die, you cease to exist until you are resurrected.
 Those who died saved will be resurrected soon after the second coming, while those who were lost when they died come back to life in the Second Resurrection where they face probation for their sins; if they fail, they die again, but without hope of further resurrection.
 They argue that the idea of God imposing eternal torture without parole for a little doubt means that God Is Evil, and that the idea of the permanent and immortal soul is Platonic and influenced by Paganism, not Biblical, in origin.